Irrelon/net.io/readme.md

 * Add origin accept/reject system for tighter security
 * Add more socket types than just websockets for graceful fallback
 * Publish as an NPM module
-* Create better documentation, currently only examples show how to use
+* Create better documentation, currently only documentation is the included examples

 ## License (MIT)
 Copyright (c) 2012 Irrelon Software Limited